brsr/antitile/docs/conway.rst

 but `m` (Meta) is not (it is equal to `kj`).

 Conway operations are usually applied to convex (spherical) polyhedra, and less often on planar tilings.
-With some care, Conway operators can be applied to any polyhedron or tiling, including those with holes.
-Chiral operators may only be applied to orientable polyhedra.
-Planar tilings may be easier to analyze by taking a finite section and treating it as a torus.
-Convex polyhedra may be put into "canonical form" such that all faces are flat, all edges are tangent to the unit sphere, and the centroid of the polyhedron is at the origin.
-There is no canonical form yet described for non-spherical polyhedra or tilings, however, which may complicate analysis of other polyhedra.
+Planar tilings can be easier to visualize.

 Chamber structure
 -----------------